 Rising 9 stories above the Norwood section of the Bronx, Lisbon Place is a new residential building comprised entirely of one bedroom rentals.
 Apartments feature sustainable finishes, exterior shading devices, and a communal rooftop space.
 The building provides much needed housing in a design that remains sensitive to its surrounding context.

 The architects took advantage of the steeply sloping site to bring in expansive day lighting and create outdoor terraces adjacent to recreation and program spaces.
-On-site amenities include a tenant library and multi-purpose room, laundry facilities, and support services.

 West Tremont Residence received the 2017 Big Apple Brownfield Award for Collaboration from the NYC Brownfield Partnership.